saif-ellafi/foundryvtt-mythic-gme/README.md

 * Saves progress for Chaos Level, Behavior Disposition, Statistic Checks
 * Customize all Roll Tables and the Macros will automatically use them!
 * Built-in Support for **Dice so Nice!** taking 3D dice to a flavor-narrative oriented experience
-* All Actions translate into the chat for keeping a log and **history of your game**
+* All Actions translate into the chat for keeping a **history of your game**.
+This may also be exported to a Journal.

 ![](example-mythic-tools.png)